 "I wouldn't want to be on Mac's bad side."
 Sutter commented.

 "Call him Mac to his face, and you might get crushed on his bad side."

 "The only problem child left is you."
-Sutter said with a broad smile.
+Sutter's broad smile was a bit annoying.

 "Like you, mine's a medical evaluation."

 "Maybe Mac's wife went into labor."
 Sutter quickly changed the subject.